Jim Dillard (gridiron football): Professional career

 Dillard finished his CFL career with 733 rushes for 3,949 yards and 28 touchdowns.
+He also caught 164 passes for 2,496 yards and 19 touchdowns, while appearing in a total of 88 games.

 Later life

 In 1971, Dillard moved to Tulsa, Oklahoma, where he became a teacher and coach in football, swimming, and track.
-He also served as an assistant coach for the Tulsa Knights from 1974 to 1975.
+He also served as an assistant coach for the Tulsa Knights professional football team in the Mid-American League. from 1974 to 1975.
 He moved to Cleveland, Oklahoma, in December 1975, and became an insurance agent at State Farm.
 He retired in 2017.

 In 2005, Dillard was inducted into the Oil Bowl Hall of Fame.

 His son J. R. Dillard played for Oklahoma State and in the CFL, and his grandson Clint Dillard also played at Oklahoma State.

 Dillard died on July 19, 2022, at his home in Cleveland, at age 83.